 MP for Brentford and Isleworth

-Ruth Cadbury is the Labour MP for Brentford and Isleworth, first elected in 2015.
-She has held multiple shadow minister roles and currently sits on the Transport Committee and the Liaison Committee; since 11 June 2025 she has also been a member of the Liaison Sub-Committee on National Policy Statements.
+Ruth Cadbury is a Labour (Co-op) MP for Brentford and Isleworth, first elected in 2015.
+She currently sits on the Transport Committee and the Liaison Committee, and, since 2025, on the Liaison Sub-Committee on National Policy Statements.
+In Parliament, she has held several shadow ministerial roles, including in Justice, International Trade and Housing, and has served on various committees throughout her tenure.

-Declared financial interests include family members involved in third-party lobbying; gifts, benefits and hospitality from UK sources; land and property holdings; and visits outside the UK.
+She has four declared financial interests: family members engaged in third-party lobbying; gifts, benefits and hospitality from UK sources; land and property; and visits outside the UK.

 Generated 21 February 2026